East Bend Animal Hospital

 • Perform rescue breathing by closing your pet’s mouth (hold it closed with your hand) and breathing with your mouth directly into its nose until you see the animal’s chest expand.
 Once the chest expands, continue the rescue breathing once every 4-5 seconds.

-Do NOT begin chest compressions until you’ve secured an airway and started rescue breathing (see section above, What to do if you pet is not breathing)
+Do NOT begin chest compressions until you’ve secured an airway and started rescue breathing (see section above, What to do if your pet is not breathing)

 • Gently lay your pet on its right side on a firm surface.
 The heart is located in the lower half o the chest on the left side, just behind the elbow of the front left leg.
 Place one hand underneath the pet’s chest for support and place the other hand over the heart.

-• For dogs, press down gently on your pet’s heart about once inch for medium-sized dogs; press harder for larger animals and with less force for smaller animals
+• For dogs, press down gently on your pet’s heart, about once an inch for medium-sized dogs; press harder for larger animals and with less force for smaller animals.

-• Don’t perform rescue breathing and chest compressions at the same exact time; alternate the chest compressions with the rescue breaths, or work as a team with another person so one person performs chest compressions for 405 seconds and sops long enough to allow the other person to give one rescue breath
+• Don’t perform rescue breathing and chest compressions at the same exact time; alternate the chest compressions with the rescue breaths, or work as a team with another person, so one person performs chest compressions for 405 seconds and stops long enough to allow the other person to give one rescue breath.

 Please remember that your pet’s likelihood of surviving with resuscitation is very low.